axthosarouris/jacocoMerge/README.md

-3. Although the `testProject` is a module in the plugin project, it can be easily turned into an "independent" project for running with the GradleRunner, by injecting a `settings.gradle` file as we do in the [default plugin setup] (https://github.com/axthosarouris/gradle-plugin-no-test-project-dependencies).
+3. Although the `testProject` is a module in the plugin project, it can be easily turned into an "independent" project for running with the GradleRunner, by injecting a `settings.gradle` file as we do in the [default plugin setup](https://github.com/axthosarouris/gradle-plugin-no-test-project-dependencies).

 ###### Notes